AssemblyScript/website/src/memory.md

 | #rtSize  |     -4 | u32   | Size of the data following the header
 |          |      0 |       | Payload starts here

-The header is aligned to 16 bytes right after `mmInfo` and `rtSize`, with 16 bytes of managed information in between.
+In Wasm32, the header is aligned to 16 bytes right after `mmInfo` and `rtSize`, with 16 bytes of managed information in between.
 The object's payload starts at 16 bytes alignment again.

 The most basic objects using the common header are `ArrayBuffer` and `String`.
 These do not have any fields but are just data: